danjulio/blue_pot/readme.md

 2. [Silvertel AG1171 SLIC](https://www.silvertel.com/telecom/271-ag1171.html) (Subscriber Line Interface Circuit) providing bias and ring voltages, hook detection and audio interface to the telephone line.
 Available at [Symmetry Electronics](https://www.semiconductorstore.com/cart/pc/viewPrd.asp?idproduct=13904).
 3. [PJRC Teensy 3.2](https://www.pjrc.com/store/teensy32.html) controller providing system control, DTMF and Rotary dialing decoding and telephone tone (dial-tone, busy and reciever off-hook) generation.
 Code is developed and loaded using the Arduino environment with the PJRC Teensy extensions (including the [Audio Library](https://www.pjrc.com/teensy/td_libs_Audio.html) used for tone generation and DTMF decoding).

+Additional information about the design is documented at [hackaday.io](https://hackaday.io/project/166359-blue-pot).

 ## Repository Contents
 This repository contains the code, hardware design, documentation and supporting files to enable someone to make their own Blue POT.

-* The ```bm64``` directory contains a zip file containing the software that runs on a Windows PC and the configuration file that must be loaded into the BM64 module to work in Blue POT.
+* The ```bm64``` directory contains a zip file containing the software that runs on a Windows PC and the configuration file that must be loaded into the BM64 module for it to work with Blue POT.
 See the section "BM64 Configuration" below.
 * The ```code``` directory contains the Teensy 3.2 sketches.
 * The ```docs``` directory contains specifications and datasheets for the modules used in the design.
 * The ```eagle``` directory contains the hardware design.
-* The ```pictures``` directory contains the images used by this readme as well as other useful images.
+* The ```pictures``` directory contains the pictures used by this readme as well as other useful images.

 ## Blue POT Prototype
 ![Blue POT Prototype board](pictures/blue_pot_board.png)

-The hand-wired Blue POT prototype is a design/test platform.
+The hand-wired Blue POT prototype is my design/test platform.
 Its schematic is ```eagle/blue_pot_proto_schem.pdf```.
 It runs the ```code/blue_pot_proto``` sketch with the following functionality.

 * Up to 8 Bluetooth pairings
 * Support for 10-digit dialing using DTMF or Rotary